dbaker-rh/znc-irslackd/README.md

 * In order for IRC over SSL to pass through the OpenShift router, we must use "TLS passthrough" rather than "edge".
 * This means the cert inside the container cannot leverage the (presumed) valid cert on the cluster itself (We generate a self-signed cert internally - a future enhancement if running outside of a private network is to leverage certbot/letsencrypt to generate a live cert)
 * This also means your IRC client needs to support SNI.
+* Your client will connect to port 443, which is routed to the internally exposed 7776.

 HexChat notes: